SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 **`sumo.datasource`** - Has fixed value of **activeDirectory**

-### Event Logs Used by Active Directory App
+### Event logs used by Active Directory app

-This section provides instructions for configuring log collection for Active Directory running on a non-Kubernetes environment for the Sumo Logic App for Active Directory.
+This section provides instructions for configuring log collection for Active Directory running on a non-Kubernetes environment for the Sumo Logic app for Active Directory.
+Tails and parses logs from windows event log API are collected using the [opentelemetry-log-collection](https://github.com/open-telemetry/opentelemetry-log-collection) library.

 #### Log types